 Sumedh is active in the PCI and security community working closely with the PCI Council on the development and enhancement of PCI DSS.
 He co-authored “PCI Compliance for Dummies,” an easy-to-read guide designed to educate merchant organizations about PCI.
 Sumedh has a bachelor’s degree in computer engineering with distinction from the University of Pune.

 Bruce leads the Qualys legal team and oversees vital regulatory and governmental relations efforts.
-Bruce comes to Qualys from IntelePeer, Inc. where he managed their legal team and played a key role in setting policies and developing standards and practices across the company.
-Prior to joining IntelePeer, Bruce served as general counsel and corporate secretary at Openwave Systems, Inc., iPass Inc. and at AuraServ Communications.
-Previously, he was senior vice president of federal relations and regulatory law for US WEST Communications, and vice president of public policy and external affairs for MediaOne.
-In 1992, former Colorado Governor Roy Romer appointed Bruce to serve as executive director of the state’s Department of Administration.
+Bruce previously served as general counsel and corporate secretary at IntelePeer, Inc.; Openwave Systems, Inc.; iPass, Inc.; and AuraServ Communications.
+Also, he was senior vice president of federal relations and regulatory law for US WEST Communications, and vice president of public policy and external affairs for MediaOne.
+Further, former Colorado Governor Roy Romer appointed Bruce to serve in a cabinet postion as executive director of the state’s Department of Administration.
 Bruce holds a bachelor’s degree in political science from the University of Oregon and earned his Juris Doctor degree from the University of Michigan Law School.
 He is also a member of the California (registered in-house counsel), Colorado and Oregon State Bars.

 Karun leads Qualys’ worldwide strategic alliances and channel partnerships with MSSP’s, VAS partners, consultants and resellers.
 A computer engineer with a passion for cybersecurity, he has been at Qualys since 2013, supporting and helping grow its business with channel partners globally.
 Today, Qualys powers security and compliance solutions for the majority of MSSP’s in Gartner’s Magic Quadrant for Managed Security Services.